Vaccines making Thanksgiving easier, but hot spots remain

 “We’ve had several people in their 40s die in the last month — 100% unvaccinated,” Trunsky said.
 “It's just so incredibly sad to see a woman die with teenagers.
 Especially with that age group, it's nearly 100% preventable.”

-In Detroit, Mayor Mike Duggan said hospitalizations have doubled since early November.
+In Detroit, where less than 40% of eligible residents were fully vaccinated, Mayor Mike Duggan said hospitalizations have doubled since early November.

+“We have far too many people in this country that we have lost because they believed some nonsense on the internet and decided not to get the vaccine,” said Duggan, a former hospital executive.

-Despite the surge, the outlook in the U.S. overall is significantly better than it was at Thanksgiving 2020.
+Despite hot spots, the outlook in the U.S. overall is significantly better than it was at Thanksgiving 2020.

 Without the vaccine, which became available in mid-December 2020, the U.S. a year ago was averaging 169,000 cases and 1,645 deaths per day, and about 81,000 people were in the hospital with COVID-19.
 The U.S. now is averaging 95,000 cases, 1,115 deaths and 40,000 in the hospital.